PDE estimates for multi-dimensional KPZ equation: Model and notations

-\begin{Assumption} The deposition rate $V$ satisfies the following assumptions, \begin{itemize} \item[(1)] $V$ is $C^2$; \item[(2)] $V$ is isotropic, i.e. $V(\nabla h)$ is a function of $y=|\nabla h|$; by abuse of notation we shall consider $V$ either as a function of $\nabla h$ or of $y$; \item[(3)] $V$ is convex; \item[(4)] $V(0)=0$ and $V(y)\ge 0$ for all $y\ge 0$; \item[(5)] (quadratic growth at infinity) $V(y)\le y^2$ for all $y\ge 0$. \end{itemize} \end{Assumption}
+\begin{Assumption} {\bf The deposition rate $V$ satisfies the following assumptions, \begin{itemize} \item[(1)] $V$ is $C^2$; \item[(2)] $V$ is isotropic, i.e. $V(\nabla h)$ is a function of $y=|\nabla h|$; by abuse of notation we shall consider $V$ either as a function of $\nabla h$ or of $y$; \item[(3)] $V$ is convex; \item[(4)] $V(0)=0$ and $V(y)\ge 0$ for all $y\ge 0$; \item[(5)] (quadratic growth at infinity) $V(y)\le y^2$ for all $y\ge 0$. \end{itemize} } \end{Assumption}

 It follows immediately from Assumptions (1), (2) and (4) that $V(y)=O(y^2)$ near $y=0$.
-Assumption (5) is thus equivalent (up to a redefinition of the constant $\lambda$) to requiring that $V$ has quadratic growth at infinity.
+Assumption (5) is thus equivalent (up to a redefinition of the constant $\lambda$) to requiring that $V$ has at most quadratic growth at infinity.

-As for the force term $g$, it is assumed to be regular enough and have good averaging properties, depending on the cut-off scale $j\approx -\log\eps$; the regularized white noise $\eta$ (as shown in Appendix A) satisfies these properties (see sections 4 and 5).
+As for the force term $g$, it is assumed to be regular enough and have good averaging properties, depending on the cut-off scale $j\approx -\log\eps$; the regularized white noise $\eta$ (as shown in section 6) satisfies these properties.

 Assumption (3) is a key assumption to get a time decay of the gradient of the solution, and is also used in the proof of the comparison theorem for unbounded solutions; Proposition \ref{prop:decay-gradient} (ii), (iii) hold under a stronger assumption.
 Assumption (5) allows a comparison of the solutions to those of the usual KPZ equation corresponding to $V(y)=y^2$, which is linearizable.
-For the proof of the diffusive limit, we shall also need very weak estimates on the derivatives of any order of $V$, satisfied for all 'reasonable' functions.